 The profitability of the Company's operations will be dependent upon the cost and availability of commodities which are consumed or otherwise used in connection with the Company's operations and projects, including, but not limited to, diesel, fuel, natural gas, electricity, steel, concrete and cyanide.
-Commodity prices fluctuate widely and are affected by numerous factors beyond the control of the Company, including, without limitation, the continuance or escalation of the military conflict between Ukraine and Russia and the economic sanctions imposed on Russia in connection therewith, which have and may continue to result in increased prices for a variety of commodities and which could have other long-term effects on the global economy in addition to the near-term effects on Ukraine and Russia.
+Commodity prices fluctuate widely and are affected by numerous factors beyond the control of the Company, including, without limitation, the continuance or escalation of the military conflict between Ukraine and Russia and the economic sanctions imposed on Russia in connection therewith, the imposition of, and threats of additional tariffs by the United States, which have and may continue to result in increased prices for a variety of commodities and which could have other long-term effects on the global economy.
 Further, as many of the Company's mines are in remote locations and energy is generally a limited resource, the Company faces the risk that there may not be sufficient energy available to carry out mining activities efficiently or that certain sources of energy may not be available.